superpandas-ai/superpandas/README.md

     *   Extending metadata merging to DataFrame methods like `concat`, `merge`, `join`, etc.
     *   Extending metadata to methods like checking equality, copy, etc.
 *   **LLM Integration Improvements:**
-    *   More sophisticated automated analysis and insight generation.
+    *   More sophisticated automated analysis and insight generation using agents.
-    *   Support for fine-tuning LLMs on specific datasets.
+    *   Add Code Execution.
     *   Integration with a wider range of LLM providers and models.
     *   Adding support for chat history in LLM interactions.
 *   **Multi-DataFrame and Database Support:**